deeplearninc/relaax/README.md

     It passes the last argument as `display` to run environment in display mode, therefore it maps some ports on your computer to use `VNC` connection for visual session.

-    It also allows to define a map by the third parameter.
+    It also allows to define a `map` and `action size` by the 3rd and 4th parameter respectively.

     For example, the full command to run the clients and a server on a single machine (under the NAT) should looks like as follows: